What is Junayd of Baghdad?

 Where the recognition shows up in the index

-The Anglophone material that names Junayd directly is thin; the gap noted in the Sufism, dhikr, fanāʾ and baqāʾ entries applies here too.
-The sobriety-after-intoxication the figure stands for is, however, mapped from adjacent traditions across the corpus.
-Nisargadatta Maharaj's *I Am That* is the most uncompromising twentieth-century articulation in English of the baqāʾ-equivalent recognition in its Advaita inflection: the dissolved I returns transparent, and ordinary functioning resumes without the self-referential agent who entered the practice.
-Rupert Spira's *Being Aware of Being Aware* and his longer-form talk on how the infinite knows the finite work the same recognition in slower, more careful prose; what Spira calls the felt sense of being in ordinary life after the recognition is functionally the Junaydian sobriety after intoxication in direct-path vocabulary.
+The Anglophone material that names Junayd directly is thin.
+The gap applies here as it does to the Sufism, dhikr, fanāʾ, and baqāʾ entries.
+The sobriety-after-intoxication the figure stands for is, however, mapped through adjacent traditions across the corpus.
+Nisargadatta Maharaj's *I Am That* is the most uncompromising twentieth-century articulation of the baqāʾ-equivalent in its Advaita inflection: the dissolved I returns transparent, and ordinary functioning resumes without the self-referential agent who entered the practice.
+Rupert Spira's *Being Aware of Being Aware* and his longer-form talk on how the infinite knows the finite work the same recognition in slower, more careful prose.
+What Spira calls the felt sense of being in ordinary life after the recognition is functionally the Junaydian sobriety after intoxication in direct-path vocabulary.
 Adyashanti's *Do Nothing* describes the lighter doorway.
-Coleman Barks's *The Essential Rumi* carries the sober register into English without the doctrinal apparatus, in the line of Masnavī reception that descends institutionally from the Baghdad school Junayd consolidated.
+Coleman Barks's *The Essential Rumi* carries the sober register into English, in the line of Masnavī reception that descends from the Baghdad school Junayd consolidated.

 Why the entry has no items recorded under his name

 No item in the index is recorded under Junayd's name.
-The available English-language scholarship — Ali Hassan Abdel-Kader's 1962 The Life, Personality and Writings of al-Junayd, the partial translations of the Risālat al-Qudsīya and the Kitāb al-Fanāʾ — is not in the corpus, and the more widely circulated Sufi reading-list items the corpus does hold do not name Junayd in their main text even where they operate on doctrinal terrain he laid down.
-The entry earns its place through cross-link weight rather than through pointing at indexed media: the Sufism, fanāʾ, baqāʾ, Ibn ʿArabī, Rūmī, Masnavī and al-Ghazālī entries all pass through Junayd as the unspoken upstream figure on whose codification their classical doctrinal apparatus rests.
-The precedent for shipping a Figure entry without direct item references is established at papaji, jean-klein, adi-shankara, atmananda-krishna-menon and saicho; the present entry sits in the same pattern, with the limited item references it does carry pointing at the contemporary descendants of the recognition rather than at the Baghdad teacher himself.
+The available English-language scholarship, including Ali Hassan Abdel-Kader's 1962 The Life, Personality and Writings of al-Junayd and partial translations of the Risālat al-Qudsīya and the Kitāb al-Fanāʾ, is not in the corpus.
+The widely circulated Sufi texts that are in the corpus do not name Junayd directly, even where they operate on doctrinal terrain he laid down.
+The entry earns its place through cross-link weight rather than direct item references.
+The Sufism, fanāʾ, baqāʾ, Ibn ʿArabī, Rūmī, Masnavī, and al-Ghazālī entries all pass through Junayd as the unspoken upstream figure.
+The precedent for a Figure entry without direct item references is established at papaji, jean-klein, adi-shankara, atmananda-krishna-menon, and saicho.